stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Implement HoTs (heal over time effects)
 - Add NatureHeal
+- Create one shared creature_default DB table holding all the default values for creatures at a certain level (gold, xp, armor)
 - Add different kinds of damage
 - Create more damage classes, each with it's own flavour.
 (Destruction leaves off a DoT, Sinister has a chance to strike again, Merciless has a chance to crit and others without flavor (holy, frost, fire etc))